ArashAh/version_control_workshop/part-1.md

     git restore README.md
     ```

-    - You can use `git restore .` to restore the entire repo to its last commit state (HEAD)
+    - Restore the entire working tree back to its last commit state (HEAD):
+    ```bash
+    git restore .
+    ```

 21. **Commit to be amended**

-    - Add another line to README file: “Input from local repo to be amended, the content is the same, only commit message is amended.”
+    - Add another line to `README.md`: "Input from local repository to be amended, the content is the same, only the commit message is amended."
     - Commit with:
     ```bash
     git commit -a -m "to be amended"